burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The use of `override` is optional, but being explicit allows the compiler to catch mistakes, such as misspellings of function names or slight differences between the types of virtual functions.
 Let's describe it in detail.

-It can be a situation when the function is intended to override something, but due to a mistake, it is a new virtual function.
+It can be a situation where the function is intended to override something, but due to a mistake, it is a new virtual function.
 In this case, using `override` will remove this problem.

 Better not to repeat `virtual` in a derived class, but if you want to be explicit, use `override`.